s-takalkar/javascript-tutorial/README.md

 # javascript-tutorial
-This is my frist Repository :Author- Shivani Takalkar
+This is my frist Git Repository :Author- Shivani Takalkar